 Modify Advanced Settings

-Click the Settings tab to modify the way that the load balancer functions.
+Click the Settings tab on the load balancer’s detail page to modify how the load balancer functions.

 The load balancer’s scaling configuration allows you to adjust the load balancer’s number of nodes.
 The number of nodes determines: